sostheim/krak8s/README.md

 Not every flag can be set via an environment variable.
 This is due to the fact that the set of flags is an aggregate of those that belong to krak8s and 3rd party Go packages.
 The set of flags that do have corresponding environment variable support are listed below:
 * --health-check
 * --kubeconfig
-* --service-name
+* --proxy

 ### Details
-The health check service is the HTTP endpoint `/healthz` by default...
+The health check service is the HTTP endpoint will probalby be `/healthz` in the not to distant future...

 ## Deploying krak8s Example
 The following is an example of using a Kubernetes Deployment to run krak8s.